2024-25 Catalog

 Master of Business Administration

 Lehigh MBA programs provide rich learning experiences for students.
-The College of Business offers three MBA programs: the One Year, Full-Time MBA program (1-MBA), the FLEX MBA program for part-time students, and an Executive MBA program.
+The College of Business offers three MBA programs: one-year, full-time MBA program (1-MBA); online, part-time MBA program (FLEX); Executive MBA program.

 One Year, Full-Time MBA program